Universal limitation of quantum information recovery: symmetry versus coherence: Application to the Hayden-Preskill model with a conservation law

-Note that the setup of the HP model is similar to our setup in the section \ref{sec2} by setting the maximally entangled states for $|\psi_{AR_A}\rangle$ and $|\phi_{BR_B}\rangle$.
-However, the important difference is that the unitary operation of the HP model is described by the Haar random unitary without any conservation law \eqref{c-law}, while the dynamics of our setup has symmetry.
-We discuss the effect of the symmetry which generates a conserved quantity $X$.
-Here, we assume that each operator $X_{i}$ on each $i$-th qubit are the same, and that $X_{\alpha}=\sum_{i\in\alpha}X_{i}$ ($\alpha=A,B,A'\mbox{ and }B'$.)
-We also set the difference between minimum and the maximum eigenvalues of $X_{i}$ (= $\calD_{X_{i}}$) to be 1 for simplicity.
-We do not use the Haar random unitary, but impose a weaker assumption that the expectation value is given through the equidistribution (Fig. \ref{ex-scrambling}).
-More concretely, we assume that after the unitary evolution, the expectation values of the conserved quantity $X$ are divided into $A'$ and $B'$ in proportion to their numbers of qubits.
-In fact, when $U$ is a typical Haar random unitary satisfying \eqref{c-law}, we can rigorously prove that this assumption is satisfied.
-(See the supplementary information \ref{HPTips}.)
+Note that the setup for the HP model is similar to \g{the setup described in Section} \ref{sec2}.
+The important difference is that the unitary operation of the HP model is described by the Haar random unitary without any conservation law \eqref{c-law}, whereas the dynamics of our setup has symmetry.
+We discuss the effect of this symmetry that generates a conserved quantity $X$, e.g., energy.
+For simplicity, we also set the difference between minimum and the maximum eigenvalue of $X_{\alpha}$ (= $\calD_{X_{\alpha}}$ for $\alpha=A,B,A',B'$) to be equal to the number of particles of the system $\alpha$ (= $k$, $N$, $l$, $N+k-l$ for $\alpha=A,B,A',B'$).
+We do not use the Haar random unitary, but impose two weaker assumptions that are provided by typicality \cite{cano_typi}.
+First, the expectation values of $X_{A'}$ and $X_{B'}$ are equi-distributed (see Fig.~\ref{ex-scrambling}).
+Second, the black hole dynamics $U$ satisfies the following inequality for arbitrary eigenstates $\ket{i,a}$ and $\ket{j,b}$ of $X_A$ and $X_B$, unless the sum of the eigenvalues of $\ket{i,a}$ and $\ket{j,b}$ is too close to the maximum or minimum eigenvalues of $X_A+X_B$: \eq{ V_{\rho'_{\alpha'|i,a,j,b,U}}(X_{\alpha'})\le\frac{1+\epsilon}{4}\min\{l,\gamma(N+k)\}, } where $\epsilon$ is a negligibly small number describing the error of the equidistribution on the expectation value and where $\rho'_{\alpha'|i,a,j,b,U}:=\Tr_{\neg\alpha'}[U(\ket{i,a}\bra{i,a}\otimes\ket{j,b}\bra{j,b})U^\dagger]$ where $(\alpha',\neg\alpha')=(A',B') $ or $(B',A')$.
+These two assumptions hold whenever $U$ thermalizes the state of the subsystem sufficiently.
+Indeed, \g{when} $U$ is a typical Haar random unitary satisfying \eqref{c-law}, these two assumptions are rigorously shown to be satisfied (see Supplementary Material Supp.$\rm I I I$).
 Additionally, to increase the generality of the results, we do not restrict the initial states $\ket{\psi_{AR_A}}$ and $\ket{\phi_{BR_B}}$ to the maximally entangled states.
-By using a non-maximally entangled state as $\ket{\phi_{BR_B}}$, we can consider the case where the black hole is not necessarily old.
-Similarly, by using a non-maximally entangled state as $\ket{\psi_{AR_A}}$, we can treat the case where the recovery error $\delta$ approximates the average error which is averaged through pure states in a subspace of the Hilbert space of $A$.
-(See the supplementary information \ref{HPTips})
+Instead of that, we only assume that the initial state $\rho_B:=\Tr_{R_B}[\phi_{BR_B}]$ of the black hole $B$ satisfies $V_{\rho_B}(X_B)\le \calD_{X_B}/4(=N/4)$.
+We remark that this assumption is satisfied when $X$ is energy, $B$ is a natural thermodynamic system, and $\rho_B$ is a non-zero temperature Gibbs state including the maximally mixed state.